pdonias/jsq/README.md

 ### `exit`

 You may call `exit` explicitly to end the jsq process early.
-Pass the exit code as an argument.
+Pass the exit code (or a boolean) as an argument.
 This can be useful to conditionally return early.

 ### `lodash`